-Most people stick with the default “Roomba” name for their Wi-Fi connected vacuuming robots but many also give their Roomba a name.
-Here are the top 15 most common names people assign to their Roomba vacuum cleaners.
+Most people stick with the default “Roomba” name for their Wi-Fi connected vacuum cleaning robots.
+However, many also give their Roomba a proper name.

-It’s hard not to anthropomorphize your robotic vacuum cleaner like it was a new pet when it’s wizzing around on your floors and gently bumping into things.
-Whether you’ve got a smart or a rather stupid model of robot vacuum cleaner you’ll want to give it a good solid name of its own.
+It’s hard not to anthropomorphize your robotic vacuum cleaner like its a new household pet.
+It can be kind of cute when it’s whizzing around on your floors and gently bump into things.
+Whether you’ve got a smart or a rather stupid model of robot vacuum cleaner, you’ll want to give it a good solid name of its own.

-The following list is the most commonly assigned names to Wi-Fi connected Roomba models vacuum cleaners, according to data collected via the iRobot Home management app for Android and iOS.
+The following list is the 15 most commonly assigned names to Wi-Fi connected Roomba models vacuum cleaners, according to data collected via the iRobot Home app for Android and iOS.

 The default name.
 Call a spade a spade.